Earthquake household safety

 Earthquake magnitude is only one clue.
 USGS-style public concepts distinguish the earthquake size from shaking and impact at a specific place.
 Your felt shaking, visible damage, building type, soil, hillside/coastal location, and utility hazards should guide immediate actions.

 For official event details, use USGS earthquake information.
-For alerts and local instructions, use local emergency management, utility providers, NOAA/NWS tsunami products where relevant, and the HazardNow dashboard as a situational-awareness starting point.
+For alerts and local instructions, use local emergency management, utility providers, NOAA/NWS tsunami products where relevant, and the HazardNow live dashboard as a situational-awareness starting point.

 More HazardNow tools